KUET-CSE-2K21/TLE/README.md

 ## Upcomming features

-⌛ Remade help panel (include personal support).
+✔️ Remade help panel.

 ⌛ Ultra-precise calculator (with some maths function).

 ⌛ `;handle list` will be filtered with specified countries.

+✔️ Migrating the bot's features to Slash commands.

 ## Known bugs